mramirez92/reading-notes/class-01.md

 <details>
 <summary>&#128209;Getting Started Questions</summary>

 This topic is imporant because JavaScript is a dynamic language.
-It has many different functions from front end to backend, it's versatile.
+It has many different functions from frontend to backend, it's versatile.

 1. Web address is translated into an ip address using DNS.
 Three way handshake is then performed (TCP Handshake); establishing communication between two parties over using HTTPS protocol.
 After synchronizations and acknowledgements are sent back and forth, a connection is established.
 HTTP GET request is sent from user= get HTML file. packet with 14kb of data is received by user.
 More packets are sent, after each is acknowledged by user.

-2. After first packet is receivedm parsing happens(building of page).
+2. After first packet is received parsing happens(building of page).
 HTML, CSS, and JS have to be parsed before anyting is on screen.
 HTML-->skeleton(DOM tree) CSS-->makeup(CSSOM tree) JavaScript-->muscle, dynamics(abstract syntax tree) render->interactivity->done

-3. Google search is a good place to search for images, using license filter to choose Creative commons licencses.
+3. Google search is a good place to search for images, using license filter to choose creative commons licencses.

 4. Strings are created by encapsulated characters in between quotation marks, single or double.
-Numbers are integers with or without decimals, they dont have quoatation marks.
+Numbers are integers with or without decimals, they dont have quotation marks.

 5. Variable is an object that stores values.

 </details>